hamidghaedi/scRNA-cell-cell-communication-analysis/README.md

 ## Data Input & Processing, Initialization of CellChat Object and CCC analysis

-We have three groups of cells present in the dataset: normal, non-muscle invasive bladder cancer (NMIBC), and muscle-invasive (MIBC) bladder cancer cells.
+We have three sample groups present in the dataset: normal, non-muscle invasive bladder cancer (NMIBC), and muscle-invasive (MIBC) bladder cancer cells.
 Each group will be extracted from the harmonized Seurat object (prepared as outlined here) and converted into a CellChat object.
 To prepare the Seurat object for CCC analysis, the cell types needed to be revised, and additional columns have been added to the metadata(see `./scripts/scRNA_dataset_processing_for_CCC.R` for more details)

 I wrote a function for cell-cell communication analysis (`cccAnalyzer()`) to streamline the analysis steps.
 This function performs cell-cell communication analysis using the CellChat tool on single-cell RNA-seq data stored in a Seurat object.
 Here's an overview of the arguments: